cudoventures/cudos-network-docs/src/docs/build-and-earn/testnet-guides/create-validator.md

 1. Start docker shell once again, like you did when you have created your validator.
 2. Connect to the orchestrator instance instead of the validator one.
 3. Choose how you want to send funds eithrer from Ethereum to Cosmos or the opposite

-The below commands takes up to few minutes to be executed.
+4. Before sending funds to Ethereum please check the available balance in the smart contract on the address.

-##### Send funds from Ethereum to Cosmos
+4. Send funds from Ethereum to Cosmos by running the command:

-Use the following command:
 ```
 ./gbt client eth-to-cosmos \
   --ethereum-key "<private key of the sender in hex without leading 0x>" \